Patrick Dawson

 Using The Headline Studio Analyzer

-As you can see in the screenshot below, the first iteration of this post’s headline scored a 61.
+So as you can see in the screenshot below, the first iteration of this post’s headline scored a 62.
 Not very good, but this was my starting point.

 The type of headline I’m writing uses the formula: